Mark Dice: Conspiracy theories

-Dice is a right-wing, conservative conspiracy theorist who has provided the media with his input on a broad array of topics.
+Dice has been described as a right-wing, conservative conspiracy theorist who has provided the media with his input on a broad array of topics.

-In May 2005 through his website, Dice advocated for the Georgia Guidestones monument to "be smashed into a million pieces, and then the rubble used for a construction project", claiming that the Guidestones "have a deep Satanic origin and message", that "the New World Order is written all over them.", and that R. C. Christian, the person who built the guidestones, belongs to "a Luciferian secret society" related to the New World Order.
+In May 2005, through his website, Dice advocated for the Georgia Guidestones monument to "be smashed into a million pieces, and then the rubble used for a construction project", claiming that the Guidestones "have a deep Satanic origin and message", that "the New World Order is written all over them.", and that R. C. Christian, the person who built the guidestones, belongs to "a Luciferian secret society" related to the New World Order.

-In June 2008, Dice launched "Operation Inform the Soldiers", an effort to send DVDs, letters, and declassified government documents to U.S. service members in Iraq.
+In June 2008, Dice launched "Operation Inform the Soldiers", an effort to send DVDs, letters, and declassified government documents to U.S. servicemembers in Iraq.
 Dice hoped these would prove 9/11 conspiracy theories and cause the recipients to "rethink why they’re fighting."
-On June 10, syndicated talk show host Michael Reagan advocated on-air that Dice should be assassinated for having done so.
+On June 10, syndicated talk show host Michael Reagan advocated on air that Dice should be assassinated for having done so.
 Six days later, Reagan hosted Dice on his show and apologized for his comments.

 In June 2008, Fox News called Dice a "conspiracy theorist who believes that Freemasons worship Satan and that 'the United States military has built enormous underground cities for the political elite.'"

 Dice promoted the Jade Helm 15 conspiracy theories, claiming that the 2015 military exercises were preparation for a declaration of martial law in the United States.

 Illuminati

 Conflating celebrities with the Illuminati and Satanism, Dice called musicians Jay-Z and Beyoncé "Illuminati puppets.
 I call them Satanic skanks".
 Dice described celebrities' connection to the Illuminati as the pursuit of power via message of materialism.

 Dice called Super Bowl halftime shows of the 2010s "elaborate Illuminati rituals hidden in plain sight".
 The Super Bowl XLVI and XLVII halftime shows allegedly featured "secret Illuminati hand signs", while musician Katy Perry—star of the Super Bowl XLIX halftime show—"promotes bisexuality and appears to be some kind of Satanic Witch".
 Dice published a YouTube video denouncing the Super Bowl 50 halftime show as "gay Pride propaganda".
-Dice noted the show featured the rainbow-colored message "believe in love" and a platform with four ramps which Dice described as a "crucifix blasphemously placed in the centre."
+Dice noted the show featured the rainbow-colored message "believe in love" and a platform with four ramps, which Dice described as a "crucifix blasphemously placed in the centre."

 Political commentary

 Dice describes himself as a media analyst and author who exposes "the liberal lunatics and their manipulation of mainstream media."
+A false claim he made about the funeral of John Lewis was debunked by Agence France-Presse.